theleoborges/imminent/README.md

 There are only a few.
 The most important properties are tested using test.check, a property-based testing framework.
 There are a few explicit tests to highlight certain properties.
 Have a look at these, they show some sample usages

+## Why not use core.async channels or streams/observables/rx/etc...?

+Short answer: semantics.

+core.async channels offer a fine grained coordination mechanism and uses lightweight threads.
+That makes it powerful but unsuited for IO operations as it can drain its threadpool quite quickly.
+Additionally, channels are *single take* containers so if you need to share the result of a computation with more than one consumer you need pub/sub.

+Streams are useful when you have data which is naturally modelled as signals such as reading user keyboard input, mouse movement and pretty anything which is time-dependant and generates a continuous stream of values.
+It's overkill for one-off parallel computations.

+Imminent provides the semantics needed for working with these one-off parallel computations as well as several combinators which can be used to combine and coordinate between them.
+A complex-enough project will likely benefit from a combination of the 3 approaches.

 ## Usage